pretpo/GolfJS/README.md

 ## Overview

-Small utility layer that adds short aliases for common DOM, style, event, and iteration operations.
+Small utility layer that adds short aliases for common DOM, style, event, clipboard, and iteration operations.

-It extends native prototypes to allow compact code when working with elements and collections.
+It extends native prototypes to allow very compact code when working with elements, collections, and objects.

 Example: